duxet/laravel-rethinkdb/docs/install.md

 	DB_DATABASE=homestead
 	DB_CONNECTION=rethinkdb

-but you can always updatr your `DB_HOST` to point the IP where you have installed rethinkdb.
+but you can always updatr your `DB_HOST` to point to the IP where you have installed rethinkdb.